Nature & Business: Q&A with BE Alink

 Earlier this year, TreeSisters Business Partnerships Manager Miriam Holmeide sat down with Founder and long-term partner and friend of TreeSisters, BE Alink.

-BE is a Dutch designer, architect, humanitarian, and inventor of The Alinker, a non-motorised walking bike that offers dignity and freedom to so many people around the world.
+BE is a Dutch designer, architect, humanitarian, and inventor of The Alinker, a non-motorised walking bike that offers dignity and freedom to many people worldwide.
 She has also funded over 48,000 trees with TreeSisters.
 Here, BE talks about the role of nature in her life and products in this exclusive Q&A.

 Can you tell us what being attuned to nature means for you?